levivm/levivm.github.i/_posts/2016-09-30-using-django-translations.markdown

 __Note:__ Language pre ix in our url must match exactly from our defined language codes in the `settings.py` file.

 That is, we got our cat quote app translated in two languages.

+If you found this post useful, share and spread the word.